rsm-gh/akbl/README.md

 + Concerning the GUI:
   + Fix the power button.
   + Add the different blocks (On save, On boot, On battery).
 For this you can take a look in to the pyAlienFX project.

-# What else?

-That's all the information.
-I wish you a happy hacking ;}